asteraster/msbd5001/README.md

 # msbd5001 the kaggle competition

-The dataset provides the average traffic speed per hour for a major road in Hong Kong from 2017 to 2018.
+The dataset provides the average traffic speed per hour for a major road in Hong Kong from 2017 to 2018 from the smart city project of iSingLab (Smart City).
-Part of the dataset is provided as the training data, and the task is to predict the rest.
-80% of the dataset is provided as the training data and 20% as the testing data, including the timestamp and the corresponding average speed.
+The dataset got the information of date time and the corresponding average speed per hours

+Our tasks is to build the training model and evaluate the performance of result

-I seperate the code to 3 parts:
-Feature engineering into year month day weekday and hour Model training for KNN and linear regressions
-Model performance of RMSE part
+I seperate the code to 3 parts in ipython file 1.Feature engineering into year month day weekday and hour 2.Model training for KNN and linear regressions 3.Model performance of RMSE part

+Some observation was found during prediction
+1. the peak hour will be morning and nearly evening
+2. the idle hour withs lower speed will be the midnight.